scherermichael-oss/gitlog-semver/README.md

 | `Mayor: All new` | n/a (typo in label)                   |
 | `Giant: All new` | n/a (unknown label)                   |

-Instead of defining your own `labels` object, you may omit the parameter:
+Instead of defining your own `labels` object, you may omit the parameter.

 ```javascript
 gitlogSemver((err, releaseType) => {